lachlansmith/lachs/README.md

 ### Elements

-An element is constructed with properties and compiler.
-The compiler is a react hook function that returns an SVG JSX element.
+An element is constructed with properties and a compiler.
+The compiler is a react hook function that returns a JSX element.
 At a minimum xmlns and viewbox must be provided.
-An element can be exported to PDF, SVG, PNG, JPEG and WEBP.

 ```js
 import { Element } from 'lachs';